-- environment_type (str) Type of fetched environment - requirement_type (str) Type of the requirement in environment - requirement (str) Name of requirement avocado.core.dependencies.requirements.cache.backends.sqlite.get_all_requirements() Fetches all requirements from database.
+- environment\type (str) Type of fetched environment - requirement\type (str) Type of the requirement in environment - requirement (str) Name of requirement avocado.core.dependencies.requirements.cache.backends.sqlite.is\environment\prepared(environm Checks if environment has all requirements saved.

 Returns Dict with all environments which has selected requirements.